 “Big data” is a term thrown around a lot in large-scale organisations, but it’s one that’s important to take advantage of.
 Copious amounts of data are generated from internet-connected mining devices on the ground, and the computers that measure and drive sales, mine site trailers and sales.
 By applying the data made available through research and experience to current scenarios, companies can make better decisions faster.
 In many ways, extracting value out of the ground is only made possible by extracting key data out of the mountains of analytical information made from pit to port.

-“Many mining organization are not yet using all of the data they are capturing from operational systems, or are still struggling to improve reporting from legacy ERP systems.
-However, some are now realizing that capturing and managing the right data and using the latest analytic tools, can deliver significant improvements in operational productivity, maintenance of assets, and safety of employees.”
+“Many mining organisation are not yet using all of the data they are capturing from operational systems, or are still struggling to improve reporting from legacy ERP systems.
+However, some are now realising that capturing and managing the right data and using the latest analytic tools, can deliver significant improvements in operational productivity, maintenance of assets, and safety of employees.”

 Paul Klein, Consulting Partner Deloitte Australia

 2. Innovation must thrive